brad-sf/tool-build-start-kit/README.md

 ### Robots.txt
 Currently set to disable all robots for development.
-Enable for on production or launch.
+Enable for on production and launch.

 ### Image names